ENVT3330 Research Residency in Albany

 - Contact hours

-- tutorials: 1 hour per week for 13 weeks; lectures: 20 online micro-lectures
+- Practical Classes: 1 hour per week for 13 weeks; lectures: 20 online micro-lectures

 - This unit is recognised by the University as a service learning unit.
 Service learning refers